 If you’ve never “massaged” your kale, massaging helps soften it and reduces some of the bitterness.
 Here’s more information from The Huffington Post.

-Kale sprouts are absolutely delicious with only the above simple olive oil, salt and pepper treatment.
+Kale sprouts are absolutely delicious with only olive oil, salt and pepper treatment as mentioned above.
 I can’t help but snitch a few before I put them in the oven which inspired me to use them in a salad.

 Whisking lemon juice into yolks should make them safe as does coddling the egg.
 However, in my business, it’s something a personal chef does not risk–especially with children, seniors or anyone with a compromised immune system.